Spotify: Features

 In December 2015, Spotify debuted Spotify Wrapped, a program that creates playlists based on each user's most listened-to songs from the year.
 Users then can view and save this playlist at the end of the year.

 In January 2016, Spotify and music annotation service Genius formed a partnership, bringing annotation information from Genius into infocards presented while songs are playing in Spotify.
 The functionality is limited to selected playlists and was only available on Spotify's iOS app at launch, being expanded to the Android app in April 2017.
 This feature was known as "Behind the Lyrics".
 As of 18 November 2021, "Behind the Lyrics" has been replaced with auto-generated real-time lyrics due to consumer demand.
 The feature is powered by lyrics providers Musixmatch and PetitLyrics (only in Japan).

 In May 2017, Spotify introduced Spotify Codes for its mobile apps, a way for users to share specific artists, tracks, playlists or albums with other people.
 Users find the relevant content to share and press a "soundwave-style barcode" on the display.
 A camera icon in the apps' search fields lets other users point their device's camera at the code, which takes them to the same content.

 In January 2019, Spotify introduced Car View for Android, allowing devices running Android to have a compact Now Playing screen when the device is connected to a car's Bluetooth.
 Also in January 2019, Spotify beta-tested its Canvas feature, where artists or labels can upload looping 3 to 8-second moving visuals to their tracks, replacing album covers in the "Now Playing" view; users have the option to turn off this feature.
-Canvas is only available for Spotify's iOS and Android mobile apps.
+Canvas is available for Spotify's desktop, mobile and web apps.
 Months later, Spotify tested its own version of stories (the sharing format popularized by social apps) known as "Storyline", and the focus is on allowing artists to share their own insights, inspiration, details about their creative process or other meanings behind the music.

 In March 2021, Spotify announced an upcoming option for higher-resolution sound, Spotify Hi-Fi.

 In September 2025, Lossless audio, which allows Spotify users to listen to songs in very high quality, became available through Spotify premium.

+In March 2026, Spotify announced that the Spotify for Windows PC client now can support WASAPI exclusive mode which can support bit perfect playback, but this feature requires Spotify Premium subscription.